WiredTombstone/omega15/README.md

 * First do "npm install"
 * Install the latest version of redis using: https://redis.io/topics/quickstart
 * Rename config2.json to config.json
-* Enter your username and password, and the server to connect.
+* Enter your username and password, and the server to connect to.
 * Optional: get a wolframalpha api key from http://products.wolframalpha.com/api/.

 # Running